What type should I get? Are they safe? How do they compare?

 – Air temperature and,

-Our best advise it to follow the given number by the manufacturer.
+Our best advice is to follow the given number by the manufacturer.
 If you haven’t been provided with a range, ask them.

 Electric Skateboard Battery Maintenance Tips